The mighty King Minos is considered the semi-divine founding father of the Cretan Bronze Age civilization, known as the Minoans.

 Homer: The Odyssey (8th century BC)

 At the end of the nine years, Minos arrived in Athens with a large fleet and demanded an additional 14 youths.
-Among those who were sent to Crete to face the Minotaur was Theseus, king Aegeus’ son.
+Among those sent to Crete to face the Minotaur was Theseus, King Aegeus’ son.
 Upon their arrival in Crete, Ariadne, Minos’ daughter, fell in love with the handsome Theseus.
 To help him find his way out of the Labyrinth, Ariadne gave Theseus a ball of thread that she had received from Daedalus.
 Theseus unraveled the thread as he walked into the Labyrinth, and after slaying the Minotaur, he rewound the thread to find his way out.
 During his escape from Crete, Theseus took Ariadne with him, but he abandoned her on Naxos while she was sleeping.
 Furious with Daedalus’ betrayal, Minos imprisoned him and his son Icarus in the Labyrinth.
-However, Daedalus was resourceful and made wings out of wax and feathers, and the two of them escaped by flying high into the sky.
+However, Daedalus was resourceful and made wings out of wax and feathers, and they escaped by flying high into the sky.
 Unfortunately, Icarus ignored his father’s advice and flew too close to the sun, which melted the wax holding his wings together.
 The young man then plummeted into the sea and drowned.

-After seeking refuge at the court of King Cocalus in Camicos, Sicily, the grief-stricken Daedalus found himself pursued by the vengeful Minos who organized a naval expedition to hunt down the craftsman in hiding.
+After seeking refuge at the court of King Cocalus in Camicos, Sicily, the grief-stricken Daedalus found himself pursued by the vengeful Minos, who organized a naval expedition to hunt down the craftsman in hiding.
 Aware of Daedalus’ cunning nature, Minos needed to devise a plan to flush him out of hiding.
 Thus, he came up with an impossible challenge – passing a string through a conch shell – which he believed only Daedalus could solve.
-Intrigue, Daedalus rose to the challenge and solved it by piercing a hole in the tip of the conch shell, smearing it with honey, and tying the thread to an ant.
-The ant attracted by the honey, crawled through the spirals of the shell, pulling the thread with it.
-Delighted by this solution, King Cocalus informed Minos that the riddle had been solved thus betraying Daedalus.
+Intrigued, Daedalus rose to the challenge and solved it by piercing a hole in the tip of the conch shell, smearing it with honey, and tying the thread to an ant.
+The ant, attracted by the honey, crawled through the spirals of the shell, pulling the thread with it.
+Delighted by this solution, King Cocalus informed Minos that the riddle had been solved, thus betraying Daedalus.
 However, unwilling to lose the ingenious craftsman, Cocalus plotted to murder the mighty king instead.
 Minos met an ignominious end when Cocalus’ daughters killed him in a boiling bath.

 Greek myths have been an inexhaustible source of fascinating themes in art from antiquity to the present day.
-Minos has been featured in various literary works such as Homer’s epics, ‘Iliad’ and ‘Odyssey’, and Ovid’s mythological narrative, ‘Metamorphoses’.
+Minos has been featured in various literary works, such as Homer’s epics, ‘Iliad’ and ‘Odyssey’, and Ovid’s mythological narrative, ‘Metamorphoses’.
 In Virgil’s epic poem ‘Aeneid’, Minos plays the role of a terrifyingly somber judge in the underworld.
-Dante Alighieri, influenced by Virgil, portrays Minos as a beast with a giant snake-like tail at the entrance of the Second Circle of Hell in his narrative poem ‘Divine Comedy’.
+Influenced by Virgil, Dante Alighieri portrays Minos as a beast with a giant snake-like tail at the entrance of the Second Circle of Hell in his narrative poem ‘Divine Comedy’.
 Upon hearing the sins of a soul, Minos decides on the appropriate punishment and assigns the soul to a specific circle by wrapping his tail around his body as many times as the corresponding circle.
 Michelangelo’s ‘The Last Judgement’ fresco in the Sistine Chapel depicts Minos in this fashion, based on Dante’s vision.

 Sources